publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIII/spta/m__us_usc_t19_s1675b.md

         (4) __Countervailing duty orders with respect to which no request for injury investigation is made__

-            If, with respect to a countervailing duty order described in subsection (a) of this section, a request for an investigation is not made within the time required by subsection (a)(3) of this section, the Commission shall notify the administering authority that a negative determination has been made under subsection (a) of this section and the provisions of paragraph (3)(B) shall apply with respect to the order.
+            If, with respect to a countervailing duty order described in subsection (a), a request for an investigation is not made within the time required by subsection (a)(3), the Commission shall notify the administering authority that a negative determination has been made under subsection (a) and the provisions of paragraph (3)(B) shall apply with respect to the order.

     (c) __Pending and suspended countervailing duty investigations__